Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole

-The temperature profile is represented in Fig. (\ref{F7}) and has the following key points: \begin{itemize} \item The temperature attains a maximum position for $Q=0$ and it is decreased for some different values of $Q$ and $\beta$ in a strong field. \item The three curves (green, blue, and Yellow) are close to the bound radius between $(1, 5)$. \item The same behavior is seen in the weak field but only the difference is that these three curves (green, blue and Yellow) are close to the bound radius between $(2, 4)$. \end{itemize} The efficiency of the accreting fluid is another important analysis of the accretion disk.
+The temperature profile is represented in Fig. (\ref{F7}) and has the following key points: \begin{itemize} \item The temperature attains a maximum position for $Q=0, \beta=1$ and it is decreased for increasing values of $Q$ and $\beta$ in strong field. \item The three curves (green, blue, and Yellow) are close to the bound radius between $(1, 5)$. \item The same behavior is seen in the weak field but only the difference is that these three curves (green, blue and Yellow) are close to the bound radius between $(2, 4)$ for the same values of the parameters. \end{itemize} The efficiency of the accreting fluid is another important analysis of the accretion disk.
 The maximum accreting efficiency of transforming energy into the radiative flux of particles between $ISCO$ and infinity is defined as the ratio of the binding energy of the $ISCO$ to the rest of mass energy.
 Therefore, the relations of efficiency and maximum accreting efficiency are $\eta=1-E$ and $\eta^{\ast}=1-E_{ISCO}$ respectively.